j0shmillar/COCO2YOLO/README.md

 - Converts COCO annotations to YOLO format
 - Downloads and filters images/labels from COCO URLs if missing locally
-- Organizes images/labels into required structure
+- Organizes images/labels into YOLO YAML structure

 ## Setup